pitmonticone/LeanProject/README.md

 After configuring the blueprint, please wait for the GitHub Action workflow to finish.
 You can keep track of the progress in the **Actions** tab of your repository.

-## Projects Using this Template
+## Selected Projects Using this Template

 - [Infinity Cosmos](https://github.com/emilyriehl/infinity-cosmos) led by Emily Riehl.
 - [Analytic Number Theory Exponent Database](https://github.com/teorth/expdb) led by Terence Tao.
 - [Groupoid Model of Homotopy Type Theory](https://github.com/sinhp/GroupoidModelofHoTTinLean4) led by Sina Hazratpour.
 - [Soundness of FRI](https://github.com/BoltonBailey/FRISoundness) led by Bolton Bailey.
 - [Weil's Converse Theorem](https://github.com/CBirkbeck/WeilConverse) led by Chris Birkbeck.
-- [Proofs from THE BOOK](https://github.com/mo271/FormalBookDummy) led by Moritz Firsching.
+- [Proofs from THE BOOK](https://github.com/mo271/FormalBook) led by Moritz Firsching.
+- [Automata Theory](https://github.com/shetzl/autth) led by Stefan Hetzl.